hides on the deep rocky slopes

 Not Threatened

-Deep-sea ruby of the continental slope.
+Darkness defines its colour.
+The alfonsino is a deep-sea ruby of the continental slope.
 This fish is red in the dark.
-The body is a brilliant, uniform red, fading to orange on the belly.
+The body is a brilliant, uniform red.
+It fades to orange on the belly.
 Large, dark eyes dominate the head.
-The fins are also red, and the scales are rough to the touch.
-It looks like it belongs on a coral reef, not in the cold, dark depths of the New Zealand seamounts.
+The fins are also red.
+The scales are rough to the touch.
+It looks like it belongs on a coral reef.
+Not in the cold, dark depths of the New Zealand seamounts.
 A fish that is a ruby.
 The appearance is striking.
 The context is extreme.
 Red light does not penetrate the deep ocean.
-A red fish appears black and is effectively invisible to predators and prey.
+A red fish appears black.
+It is effectively invisible to predators and prey.
 The alfonsino's colour is camouflage.
 It is an adaptation to a world where the only light comes from the bioluminescent flashes of other deep-sea creatures.
 The invisibility is functional.
 The strategy is passive.
 The survival depends on darkness.
 Biologically, it is a mesopelagic predator.
-It spends its days in the dark depths and migrates closer to the surface at night to feed.
-It has large, light-sensitive eyes that can detect the faintest traces of bioluminescence.
+It spends its days in the dark depths.
+It migrates closer to the surface at night to feed.
+It has large, light-sensitive eyes.
+These detect the faintest traces of bioluminescence.
 This helps it track down lanternfish and squid.
-It is a schooling fish, forming large aggregations over seamounts and rocky reefs.
+It is a schooling fish.
+It forms large aggregations over seamounts and rocky reefs.
 The movement is coordinated.
 The group provides safety.
-Commercially important in New Zealand, it is targeted by deep-sea trawlers operating on the Chatham Rise and in the Tasman Sea.
+Commercially important in New Zealand, it is targeted by deep-sea trawlers.
+They operate on the Chatham Rise and in the Tasman Sea.
 Its flesh is firm, white and delicately flavoured.
 It is prized by chefs and seafood lovers.
 The fisheries are carefully managed.
 Quotas and seasonal closures prevent overfishing of this slow-growing, moderate-lived species.
 The regulation is strict.
 The resource is valuable.
 To see an alfonsino is to see a flash of red in the deep.
 The deep sea is dark.
-The alfonsino schools over a seamount, red bodies appearing black, large eyes watching.
+The alfonsino schools over a seamount.
+Red bodies appear black.
+Large eyes watch.
 The trawl net drags.
 The alfonsino is caught.
 Its flesh becomes dinner.
 It does not know it is a ruby.
 It does not know it is a reminder.
 The ignorance is total.
 The fate is industrial.
 It just wants to eat lanternfish.
 The deep ocean is not a desert.
 The alfonsino is proof.
 The ecosystem is complex.
 The life is hidden.
 The value is extracted.